Wednesday, 25 October 2017

 Windows of a room.
 (29.06.2017.)

-As we have seen above the condition of the first floor is very good.
-Everything, including doors, windows, ventilators and cupboards are in their original condition.
-After serving us tea and having a little chat, Dilawar sahib took us to the roof of the house.
-The roof has two beautiful structures, opposite to each other, having two rooms each.
-This haveli is still the highest building in Miani.
-I wonder what would be its magnificence, when it was constructed.
+As we have seen above, the condition of the first floor is very good.
+Everything, including doors, windows, ventilators, and cupboards, is in its original condition.
+After serving us tea and having a brief chat, Dilawar Sahib took us to the roof of the house.
+The roof has two beautiful structures opposite each other, each containing two rooms.
+This haveli is still the tallest building in Miani.
+I wonder how magnificent it must have looked when it was originally constructed.

 Two rooms on the eastern side of the roof.
 (29.06.2017.)